samdevega/spring-react-boilerplate/README.md

 # Spring React Boilerplate
 ## Description
-This is a demo boilerplate about how to integrate an Spring Boot restfull project with a React app.
+This is a demo boilerplate about how to integrate a React app within a restful Spring Boot project.